mistu4u/scoober-game/README.md

     To change the player name , set it `-Dplayer.name=<player-name>` To change the player type , set it `-Dplayer.type=A` A is automatic and M is manual.
+11) While playing manually, system waits for 5 seconds by default for an input else it continues playing automatically